sanjaybh/aircode_api_shopping/docs/en/src/getting-started/index.md

 ## What's Next? {#next}

 Congratulations on developing and deploying your first cloud function.
-Let's see how to access the database directly in the function.
+In regards to the method of creating robots in real-life scenarios using AirCode, we have prepared a series of hands-on practical tutorials.

 <ListBoxContainer>
   <ListBox